teeotsa/windows-11-debloat/bin/modules/README.txt

-Currently, these modules aren't used by debloater script!
+Please do not remove these files as they are used in my script!